topij/text-analyzer/docs/ANALYSIS_DEMO_DOC.md

 )
 ```
 ## Example files
-You can create example files with `$ python scripts/test_data_generator.py`, For example:
+You can create example files with `$ python scripts/test_data_generator.py`.
+It creates both content and parameter file in Finnish and English.
+For example:
 - `parameters_en.xlsx`, defines the parameters used in the analysis.
 This can be used as the basic template for other analyses
 - `test_content_en.xlsx`, generic test content

 ## Analyzer Configuration